Skip to main content

 Visitor Facilities And Travel

-The reserve is located adjacent to the city of Miass in Chelyabinsk Oblast, making it one of Russia most accessible nature reserves.
-The Natural Mineralogical Museum receives over 50,000 visitors annually.
+The reserve is located adjacent to the city of Miass in Chelyabinsk Oblast, making it one of Russia’s most accessible nature reserves.
+[1] The Natural Mineralogical Museum receives approximately 50,000 visitors annually.
 Geological excursion routes with interpretive signage operate throughout the visitor zone.
 The reserve administration in Miass provides permits for deeper territory access.
 Day visits to the museum and short trails do not require advance booking.
 The best visiting period is May through September, though the museum operates year-round.

 Conservation And Sustainability